 Judaism.
 I want to restore the home to its rightful place, and an important part

+of doing that is inviting lots of guests."
 "Now that I'm here in Jerusalem," says Shoshanna, "I feel inspired to invite

 guests.
 I think of our long pilgrimage history when, especially at Succot, Pesach,